 You can not leave it to your children to monitor their own use of screens any more than you can leave it to them to choose broccoli over chocolate cake.
 Parents have to set the limits.
 And it’s not easy.
 But you can do it.
 Here are a few suggestions:

 - Remove screens from your child’s bedroom and insist that they turn in to you all electronics at a certain time each night.
 (Parents determine the time!)

 - Tell the kids what the summer rules about electronic use will be.
 It may be they can have screen time at a certain time each day.
 Or only on weekend evenings, or whatever works for you.
 But don’t make it complicated or you won’t be able to enforce the limits.
-And you have to enforce the limits what you have set them.
+And you have to enforce the limits once you have set them.

 - Do not allow screens during mealtimes or in the car when you’re all together.
 Have a conversation!

 - Get outside and have fun with your kids.

 - Once you have set the rules do not debate them.
 End of discussion.

 Expect some pushback from your kids if you have not set limits on screen time in the past.
 But once you’ve set the rules stick to them and who knows what creative, fun, experiences your family may be in for this summer.